pedrovsiqueira/basic_java_chatbot/README.md

-Java Chatbot being created using the JetBrains Course to learn Java.
+Java Chatbot being created using the JetBrains Course to learn basic Java Programming.